Heal Childhood Traumas with EFT

 From my previous blogs and from the book “The Secret Language of Feelings” by Calvin D. Banyan, we are told that anger is an emotion that states “what is going on here is unfair”.
 So then, whenever an abuse victim gives anything to somebody in a position of trust, they feel they have been treated unfairly, even for a normal or modest request!
 They will feel taken advantage of in almost every situation, no matter how trivial.
 It is a unfortunate way to live life, to perpetually be frozen with the belief that those in a position of trust are always taking from them, even their own children!

 Two things must be done with trauma, first, it must be relived in some way while tapping through the points.
-There are several methods out there, the Tearless Trauma Technique (TTT) where the victim watches the events from the past on a TV set instead of attempting to relive it in the first person.
+There are several tapping methods out there, such as the Tearless Trauma Technique (TTT), where the victim watches the events from the past on a TV set instead of attempting to relive it in the first person.
 There is also Rick Wilkes’ Inner Tapping technique, where the adult taps on their inner child while they physically tap on themselves.
 Lastly, there are times where rewriting the story is effective, where the adult comes in and rescues their inner child from the traumatic event, instilling a feeling of safety and love where fear and powerlessness once resided.
 I flow in and out of all three methods as my client’s needs dictate.

 Secondly, the limiting belief causing the anger must also be neutralized.
 The easiest way to dissipate anger is to change the limiting belief that it is stemming from.
 As stated earlier, anger is a feeling that states “I think what is going on here is unfair”.
 But, if we really are the architect of our reality, if we really do own our destiny, then all of life really is fair, even horrible traumas.
 So if we are angry, that means that we have a limiting belief that causes us to think that we really do not own our life.
 But the actuality is, in this moment, we do own our life, even though as a child we did our best to survive by being compliant and powerless.
 So then the purpose of anger is to point out a limiting belief to us, and thus, part of the cure for this feeling of powerlessness is to tap on the limiting belief “our power is not our own, and if somebody asks me for something, I better give it to them before they take it from me by force”.